reveng007/DarkWidow/README.md

 8. API hashing

 ### Bonus: If blessed with Admin privilege =>
-1. Disables Event Log via Suspending EventLog Service Threads (**MITRE ATT&CK TTP: [T1562.002](https://attack.mitre.org/techniques/T1562/002/)**)
+1. Disables Event Log via _killing_ EventLog Service Threads (**MITRE ATT&CK TTP: [T1562.002](https://attack.mitre.org/techniques/T1562/002/)**)
-> (Disadv: If threads are resumed, all events that occurred during the suspension of Event Logger, get logged Again!)
+> **Disadv**: If threads are resumed, all events that occurred during the suspension of Event Logger, get logged Again!

+**So, thought of killing them instead!**
+> "It's more Invasive than suspension, but the decision is always up to the operator.
+Besides, killing threads get logged on the kernel level" - [@SEKTOR7net](https://twitter.com/Sektor7Net)

 ### = EDR/Ring-3/UserLand hook Bypass Probably! -> Don't have EDR to check it though ;(